 We help schools create systems of support for students facing barriers to success.
 First, we listen to teens to understand their barriers so we then can connect them with people and services aligned to their needs.
 We’ve interviewed thousands of students in schools to capture their voices and their truth.
-Now we’re curious to listen to adults reflect on their own high school experiences, tapping into the wisdom that sometimes comes with hindsight.
+Now we’re curious to listen to adults reflect on their own school experiences, tapping into the wisdom that sometimes comes with hindsight.
 Our goal is to bring those voices to schools that are eager to know what works and how they can improve.

-We’d love to add your voice to our growing collection of high school experience stories.
+We’d love to add your voice to our growing collection of school experience stories.
 We promise to never share your name but would like your permission to share your story.

 Here are a few questions to prompt your thinking.
 Feel free to answer some, all, or give us something else altogether.